 “We are pleased to extend the reach of the Health Impact Project in Minnesota,” said Carolyn Link, executive director of the Blue Cross and Blue Shield of Minnesota Foundation.
 “The opportunity to learn from and learn with others in this growing field is a great opportunity for organizations in our state.”

-Eligible organizations include Minnesota-based nonprofits; local, tribal, or state agencies; and educational institutions.
+Eligible organizations include Minnesota-based nonprofits; local agencies, tribal agencies, and educational institutions.
+State agencies, except regulators of Blue Cross and Blue Shield of Minnesota, are also eligible (Examples of regulators include the Department of Commerce, the Department of Human Services, Minnesota Department of Health and Minnesota Management & Budget).
+Regulating agencies can, however, serve as partners on projects.
 Organizations from a broad range of fields and sectors, such as education; economic, social, and agricultural policy; energy, environmental regulation, transportation, and natural resource development are encouraged to apply.
 Experience conducting HIAs is not required.
 The Health Impact Project will provide tailored training and technical assistance to all grantees throughout each grant.